Kimoney/pizza-restaurants/README.md

 {}
 ```
 ## GET /pizzas
-Returns a list of all pizza
+Returns a list of all pizzas.
 ## Request
 `GET /pizzas`
 ## Response